Jim Cutler // Tenor Saxophone // Seattle Jazz Music

 Gordon Brown (alto)

-He then moved to Atlanta for graduate school where he played lead with the Georgia Tech jazz ensemble while moonlighting on the lead chair with the Georgia State University big band as well.
-During this time he worked with Kevin Hays, Don Braden, Nicholas Payton, and Kenny Garrett.
-He was also given what he considers the best gig in the world: playing *the* saxophone chair in the 10-piece Atlanta Falcons house cover band where he was responsible for blowing solos from the sidelines to crowds of 70,000+ fans every home game during the commercial breaks over the 2004 regular season.
+Gordon moved to Atlanta, playing lead with the Georgia Tech jazz ensemble while moonlighting on the lead chair with the Georgia State University big band, and landed what he considers the best gig in the world: playing *the* saxophone chair in the 10-piece Atlanta Falcons house cover band where he was responsible for blowing solos from the sidelines to crowds of 70,000+ fans every home game during the commercial breaks over the 2004 regular season.

 Mike West is a saxophone, clarinetist and flutist living in the Seattle area.
 Mike attended Roosevelt High School and Central Washington University playing in the award winning Jazz Groups led by Waldo King and John Moawad.
 Mike later went on to study privately with Bert Wilson, Billy Pierce, Bill Evans, Rick Britestein and Jerome Gray.
 Performance credits include Doc Severinsen, Dizzy Gillespie, James Williams, The Temptations, The Four Tops, Frankie Valli, Don Rickles, Brian Nova, Steve Miller, Stephanie Porter, The 5th Avenue Musical Theater, Ernie Andrews, Bob Newhart, Joan Rivers, Diane Schuur, Bobby Caldwell, Brian Lynch and John Pizzarelli.
 Mike maintains a busy private teaching schedule and continues to work on arranging and music publishing projects.